Effective planning for literacy involves knowing what to teach and how to teach it.

 - Continual monitoring and feedback

-- ready-to-use sample EDI phonics lesson slides.
+- ready-to-use sample phonics lesson slides.

 Further Literacy Hub resources to support lesson planning